 Uranium Production and Exports

-Australia’s three uranium mines have differing mining methods with Ranger, Northern Territory an open pit operation, Olympic Dam, South Australia an underground mine, and Beverley, South Australia an in situ recovery mine.
-Three new in situ recovery projects in South Australia at Honeymoon, Beverley North and Four Mile have government approvals and are expected to commence production in the near future.
+Australia's three operating uranium mines have differing mining methods with Ranger, Northern Territory an open pit operation, Olympic Dam, South Australia an underground mine, and Four Mile, South Australia an in situ recovery mine.

 Australia produces around 16 per cent of annual world uranium production.
 Major producing countries are Kazakhstan (About 30 percent of annual world production) and Canada (about 20 percent).